What is Zosyn?

-Zosyn is injected into a vein.
+Zosyn is given as an IV infusion into a vein.
 A healthcare provider will give your first dose and may teach you how to properly use the medication by yourself.
 Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.

 Prepare an injection only when you are ready to give it.
 Do not use if the medicine has changed colors or has particles in it.
 Call your pharmacist for new medicine.

-Use Zosyn for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-This medicine will not treat a viral infection such as the common cold or flu.
+Use Zosyn for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Zosyn will not treat a viral infection such as the flu or a common cold.

-This medicine can cause unusual results with certain medical tests.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using Zosyn.